Charlie Karumi

-Charles Karumi Maina (born 17 August 1991), known professionally as Charlie Karumi, is a Kenyan actor and Radio(NRG Radio)/TV presenter.
+Charles Karumi Maina (born 17 August 1991), known professionally as Charlie Karumi, is a Kenyan actor and Radio (NRG Radio)/TV presenter.
 He has appeared in several plays, television series and films.
 He is best known for his role as Tony on Kenyan drama Jane and Abel and for hosting entertainment magazine show Arena 254 on K24.

-Charlie was born on 17th August, 1991 in Nairobi, Kenya and grew up in Uthiru.
+Charlie was born on 17 August 1991 in Nairobi, Kenya and grew up in Uthiru.
 He attended Alliance high school where his love for stage was born through the school drama club.

 He later joined Strathmore university for a degree in Business Information Technology and ended up kick starting his acting career.
 He landed his first acting role in the Kenyan TV series;Changes.

 He has since featured in more films including; Lies that bind, Nairobi Half Life, Rush and Noose of Gold.

-In 2015,he won the Kalasha awards for the best supporting actor for the comedy, 'Fundi-mentals'.
+In 2015, he won the Kalasha awards for the best supporting actor for the comedy, 'Fundi-mentals'.

 Early life

-Karumi was born on the 17th of August, 1991 in Nairobi and grew up in the neighborhood of Uthiru on the outskirts of the city.
+Karumi was born on 17 August 1991 in Nairobi and grew up in the neighborhood of Uthiru on the outskirts of the city.
 He began his education at Genesis Primary School in Uthiru, later transferring to Visa Oshwal Primary in Westlands and finally White Cottage Primary in Gachie where he sat his Kenya Certificate of Primary Education (KCPE) exams in 2005.
 He then proceeded to Alliance High School in Kikuyu for his secondary education sitting for his Kenya Certificate of Secondary Education (KCSE) exams in 2008.
 It was while at Alliance High that he discovered his love for the stage, joining the school's drama club 'The Dramatics Society' and landing roles in 2 of the club's national award-winning plays.

 In 2009, he joined Strathmore University, Nairobi, and pursued a bachelor's degree in Business Information Technology (BBIT) graduating in April 2013.